Top of page

 Intravenous (IV) chemotherapy is injected into a vein.
 This is the most common way to have chemotherapy for lymphoma.

-IV chemotherapy for lymphoma is usually given through a cannula, a soft plastic tube with a needle inside it.
+AnchorUsually, IV chemotherapy for lymphoma is given through a cannula, a soft plastic tube with a needle inside it.
+It can also be given through a line (central venous catheter).

-• puts the needle into a vein, usually on the back of your hand or in your lower arm
+• puts the needle into one of your veins, usually in the lower part of your arm

 • removes the needle, leaving only the plastic tube in your vein